by indy | Mar 25, 2020 | Preparedness

 Trials and Tribulations Offer Us Life Lessons, if We Look for Them.
-My hope is that when things become closer to normal from our current crisis, most people will do some soul searching about the topic of being prepared – or being more self-reliant.
-Too often...
+My hope is that when things become closer to normal from our current pandemic crisis, most people will do some soul searching about the topic of being prepared – or being more self-reliant.
+Too...

 When I was a youngster, I read a folktale called Stone Soup.
 I was so impressed with the cleverness of this story I never forgot it.
 It’s the tale of a tired and hungry traveler, who enters a small village with nothing but an empty cooking pot and a stone.
 He sits up...